paulahemsi/piscine_cpp/module_08/README.md

 |    list    |    map      |piority queue|
 |            |  multi map  |           |

-all containers are parameterized bu the types they contain
+all containers are parameterized by the types they contain

 ```cpp